Converting Paper Documents into Electronic Files

 - Scan the documents.
-This includes Quality Control to make sure all the pages are scanned and as readable as possible.
+This includes Quality Control steps to ensure all the pages are scanned and as readable as possible.

-- Bind, clip, or otherwise group the pages to make sure the documents stay in order after processing and during transport.
+- Bind, clip, or otherwise group the pages to make sure the documents stay in order after processing and during transport back to the owner.
 The staff will not re-staple documents or re-bind documents.
 Storage, disposition, and/or destruction of the documents is the responsibility of the document owner.

 File Format Information

 DOE's standard file format for static document archival is Acrobat Image + Text / Acrobat Searchable Image - Exact.
-This is an Acrobat file that contains the actual scans of the pages for viewing and printing purposes, and has the character recognized text behind the image for indexing and searching.
+This is an Acrobat file that contains the actual scans of the pages for viewing and printing purposes, and has the recognized text behind the image for indexing and searching.
 By containing the actual scanned page no information is lost, all handwriting, charts, photos, etc. are viewed and printed.
-With text behind the image these files can be indexed and searched like any other text-based file, and the text can be copied or exported if desired (though there are some text and formatting issues depending on the document.)
-Acrobat files can be indexed with the Acrobat program, document storage and management systems, and search engines that can be PC, file server or web server based.

 Other Technical Details